austery/thought-foundry-content/notes/The Last Bastion of Humanity: Can Emotions Compete with AI?.md

 title: 'The Last Bastion of Humanity: Can Emotions Compete with AI?'
 ---

-# The Last Bastion of Humanity: Can Emotions Compete with AI? 人类的最后堡垒：情感能否对抗 AI？

 **Speaker Bio:** Yuval Noah Harari is an Israeli public intellectual, historian, and professor in the Department of History at the Hebrew University of Jerusalem.
 He is the author of the international